Yoo Ji-tae: Career

 In 2012, Yoo directed his first feature film Mai Ratima, based on a synopsis he wrote 15 years ago in college.
 It portrays the unlikely love affair of a Korean man in his 30s living on the bottom rung of society and a mail-order bride from Thailand in her 20s.
 Shooting began in Gyeonggi Province on January 26, 2012, and it premiered at the Busan International Film Festival on October 5, 2012.
 Yoo said he plans to continue producing or directing movies based on strong social issues as he is interested in the plight of the less privileged.
 Mai Ratima won the Jury Prize at the 2013 Deauville Asian Film Festival.

 He then co-starred with Kōichi Satō and Vincent Gallo in Junji Sakamoto's 2013 suspense thriller Human Trust.

 For the biopic The Tenor - Lirico Spinto, Yoo practiced singing for four hours every day for more than a year, and took private English and Japanese lessons to portray Bae Jae-chul, an internationally acclaimed tenor who loses his voice to thyroid cancer.
 Afterwards, he starred in another TV series Healer, written by Song Ji-na.

 In 2016, Yoo starred in the bowling-themed film, Split.
 He returned to television in the South Korean remake of The Good Wife.

 In 2017, Yoo starred in The Swindlers along with Hyun Bin.
 The movie is about a prosecutor who plans to catch a con man who has swindled a large sum of money.
 The same year, he was cast in the Danish film The House That Jack Built by Lars Von Trier.
 He also had a starring role in the crime drama, Mad Dog.

 In January 2018, Yoo signed with new management agency BH Entertainment.

 In 2019, Yoo is set to star in the espionage melodrama Different Dreams.

 In 2020, Yoo starred in the melodrama When My Love Blooms.

 Personal life

-Early life

-Yoo was raised by a single parent.
-"My mother, who worked as a nurse for a long time, wants to run a hospital for the elderly someday.
-I want to financially help her realize her dream, and then establish an orphanage," said Yoo.
-He is friends with comedian Kim Joon-ho, having lived together as roommates during college and briefly acting together onstage.